Acupuncture

 While acupuncture is relatively safe, there are still some risks.
 The needles are thin, but they still can cause discomfort that can last for several days.
 Since acupuncture uses disposable needles, the risk of infection is low.1

-Some people have an increased chance of complications from acupuncture and should talk with their doctor before getting a treatment.
-This includes those who:1
+Some people have an increased chance of complications from acupuncture.
+This includes people who:1

-Due to some of the potential risks, acupuncture should only be performed by a trained expert.
-If you are interested in acupuncture, talk with your doctor.
+Acupuncture should only be performed by a trained expert.
+If you are interested in acupuncture, talk with your doctor before scheduling a session.
 They may know of experienced acupuncturists in your area.
-You can always ask the person performing acupuncture where they were trained and what kind of experience they have as well.
-Many states require specific training certifications that you can ask about.1